 Font and Colors

-The logo has always played on the meaning of “wave,” which first referred to permanent perms and then to hair care products.
-It shows a female head with long hair in profile.
+The logo has always played on the meaning of “wave,” which first referred to permanent perms and later to hair-care products.
+It shows a female head in profile with long hair.
 Below is the brand name.

-The first two emblems used an oblique typeface from the Sans Serif category with thicker letters.
+The first two emblems used an oblique sans-serif typeface with thicker letters.
 In the current version, the symbols are thin and vertical.
-The main palette consists of a combination of white and red.
+The main palette consists of white and red.